mnz1988/stable-diffusion-guide/README.md

 2. **Trainer Colab** <a name="traincolab"></a>[▲](#index) ![Trainer colab](images/trainercollab.png)

    We will be using [MY NEW TRAINER COLAB](https://colab.research.google.com/drive/1fs7oHytA4Va0IzDK-F8q_q9RIJRIh5Dv?usp=sharing).
+It has been revamped to be easier to use and have more options, as well as [LoCon and LoHa ▲](#lycoris) support.
 Here's what settings you should use under each section:

    * **▶️Setup**